yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_redactors.md

 </JSONRedactor>
 ```

-Properties below can be specified in the "XMLRedactor" tag:
+You can specify the following properties in the `XMLRedactor` tag:

 | Name       |  Type  |   Default value|    Description|
 |-------------|--------|----------------|-----------------|